Save The Bilby Fund

 How we spend your donations...

-We also dedicate time and effort and work hard in the following areas:
+We dedicate our time and effort in these areas –

 History and Achievements

 Frank awarded Australian Geographic Conservationist of the Year

 National Bilby Day officially declared by Federal Minister for the Environment The Hon.
 Ian Campbell – the second Sunday in September

 Griffith University engaged to survey Currawinya and PPBio plot research supported for environmental monitoring

 Ipswich Nature Reserve’s ‘Frank Manthey – Bilby Burrow’ display opened

 Save the Bilby Fund granted Deductible Gift Recipient Status and added to the Australian Government Register of Environmental Organisations

 Save the Bilby Fund appointed Interim National Recovery Team Co-ordinator for the Greater Bilby – 2018 no longer interim